What is the Water Quality in Frederick, Maryland?

 - Aquatic Life

 - Fish and Shellfish Consumption

 See below for what you can do to improve Frederick’s water.

-- Use Berkey filters with activated carbon to filter out 15 of the 18 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out 80% of harmful contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.